-Designing for our Future Selves A free pop-up exhibition
+Designing for our Future Selves This free pop-up exhibition has now closed

-NEW OLD explores the potential for design and designers to enhance the experience of our later lives.
+NEW OLD explored the potential for design and designers to enhance the experience of our later lives.

-As our population ages rapidly, the exhibition looks at how design can help people lead fuller, healthier and more rewarding lives into old age, asking the question: how can designers meet the challenge of a rapidly ageing society?
-From robotic clothing to driverless cars, this exhibition rethinks design approaches to ageing.
+The exhibition looked at how design can help people lead fuller, healthier and more rewarding lives into old age, asking the question: how can designers meet the challenge of a rapidly ageing society?
+From robotic clothing to driverless cars, the exhibition rethought how design approached ageing.

-Each section features a special design commission by a leading designer or design team, creating new solutions for demographic change as well as addressing the challenges’ of ages.
-New projects by Yves Béhar /fuseproject, Konstantin Grcic, Future Facility, Special Projects, IDEO and Priestman Goode feature in the show.
-NEW OLD examines how innovation and design can reimagine how we live the later stages of our lives.
+Each section featured a special design commission by a leading designer or design team, creating new solutions for demographic change as well as addressing the challenges’ of ages.
+New projects by Yves Béhar /fuseproject, Konstantin Grcic, Future Facility, Special Projects, IDEO and Priestman Goode featured in the show.
+NEW OLD examined how innovation and design can reimagine how we live the later stages of our lives.

-The pop-up exhibition takes place in the Helene and Johannes Huth Gallery on Level 2 of the Design Museum.
+The pop-up exhibition took place in the Helene and Johannes Huth Gallery.

 Open from 10:00 - 18:00 each day and 20:00 on the first Thursdays of the month.